The Secret Financial History of Commercialized Christmas

 “St. Nicholas gave away all of his wealth in caring for others and, in doing so was trying to teach us to care about our fellow man, and when possible or necessary, to give and assist.
 It does not always have to be gifts or money, but can also be in giving our time and service to assist others.
 And in doing so, we get to enjoy some wonderful feelings.”

 So whether you’re shopping, spending time with loved ones, or getting Chinese food and watching a movie, we hope you have a great holiday season.
-If you enjoyed this story, check out these related posts and articles from OppLoans:

-|National Santa Tim Connaghan (@SantaHollywood) has served in the Red Suit since 1969.
+National Santa Tim Connaghan (@SantaHollywood) has served in the Red Suit since 1969.
 That’s fifty years!
 He has gone from his first volunteer task in Vietnam to working for National Department Stores, to joining with other celebrities at events, to appearing in National and International Commercials, and presiding over major National media events.
-As the National Santa for the Marine Toys for Tots, he volunteers and coordinates Santa visit all across the U.S. He is also the Official Santa for the Hollywood Christmas Parade.|
+As the National Santa for the Marine Toys for Tots, he volunteers and coordinates Santa visit all across the U.S. He is also the Official Santa for the Hollywood Christmas Parade.

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.